 Social inclusion of carers, access to education and employment

 At the peak of the COVID crisis, the government took steps to facilitate family members’ caring roles for their (elderly) dependents.
 Among the changes, the duration of the carer’s grant, a wage compensation benefit for short-term absence from work to fulfil care obligations, and the accompanying leave provision were doubled from 10 to 20 workdays.
-In addition, the government flexibilised the unpaid family care leave.
+In addition, the government made the unpaid family care leave more flexible.
 These measures were introduced as families reported difficulties finding care workers.
 It underlines not only the inherent familialism, but also that live-in and informal carers are seen as interchangeable by the government.

 In addition to provisions on work-life balance for carers, German law (social law XI §19) also allows for the promotion of access to vocational training for carers who wish to return to working life once their care activity is completed.